theanthill/anthill-frontend/README.md

  $ yarn start
 ```

 The frontend will open in the browser on `http://localhost:3000`.
-You should see the number of available ANT, ANT Share and ANT Bond, pluse their prices.
+You should see the number of available ANT and ANT Bond, plus their prices.

 _© Copyright 2021, The Anthill_